How do I allocate my money?

 One of the most popular budgeting rules is the 50/30/20 rule, which suggests dividing your after-tax income into three main categories:

-• 50% for Needs : Cover essentials like rent, groceries, utilities, and healthcare.
+50% for Needs : This covers essentials like rent, groceries, utilities, and healthcare.

 Bob has a net income of $90,000.
 He enjoys going out to eat, going to the movies regularly and buy clothes.
 He decides to only put away 20% of his yearly income.

 John also has a net income of $90,000 .
-In contrast with Bob, he enjoys staying home to eat and saving his money since he wants to have enough money to retire.
-To achieve this, we decides to put away 30% of his income yearly.
+But unlike Bob, he enjoys staying home to eat and saving his money since he wants to have a luxurious retirement.
+To achieve this, he puts away 30% of his yearly income.

 In 20 years, if they both decide to put their savings into identical savings how would their savings compare?